mchen26/tt10-vga-crossyroad/README.md

 ## Project Overview

-Building a VGA crossyroad game on a custom 130nm ASIC
+Building a VGA crossyroad game on a custom 130nm ASIC.

 ## What is Tiny Tapeout?